heeemzaaa/ascii-art-web/README.md

 4. This is what you're going to see:
    ![My Image](image1.png)

-5. Choose a banner here:
+5. Choose a banner here,this made you text stylized:
    ![My Image](image2.png)

 6. Type your text here , then click done: